FISCO-BCOS/FISCO-BCOS/README.md

 - Your contributions are most welcome and appreciated.
 Please read the [contribution instructions](https://mp.weixin.qq.com/s/_w_auH8X4SQQWO3lhfNrbQ) and [coding code style guide](CODING_STYLE.md).
 - If this project is useful to you, please star us on GitHub project page!
-- If you find any security vulnerabilities, please report [them](https://security.webank.com) here!

 ## Join Our Community